iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Parametric Minimizations.md

 The role of the set $U$ is board.
 For example, $f(x, u) = \max(x, 0)$ could be viewed as take the maximnum using an index set $\{1, 2\}$, a subset of the natural number.
 Relative continuity of $f: \R^n \mapsto \R$ wrt to $U$ at $\bar x$ demands $(\forall \epsilon > 0)(\exists \delta > 0): f(\mathbb B_\delta(\bar x)\cap U) \subseteq \mathbb B_\epsilon(f(\bar x))$.

+In the second condition, $u_n$ is a minimizing sequence for the function $p$, and yet the corresponding minimizers $x_n$ for each $u_n$ gives a bounded, with all its cluster points having very good property.

 **Proof (1)**

 For a quick overview: